nixkor/KlippyDash/README.md

   * E-Stop
 * Themes! - via querystring - Set default themees.
 Override themes with querystring. e.g. `/index.html?theme=miami`.
 Current options: default, light, dark, miami, orcaslicer
 * Filterable Printers via querystring - pass comma-separated list of values in to filter printers by order in config. (e.g. `/index.html?printerFilter=0` will return the first printer only if more than one is configured).
+* "Full-Screen" mode - pass fullscreen=1 in the querystring - recommended for Orcaslicer integration.
 * Lightweight - I like to leave a tab open all the time to monitor.
 Both Mainsail and Fluidd use more resources than I would like for this use case.
 Currently I have one printer running Mainsail using 160mb of browser memory and one running Fluidd using 243mb of memory where KlippyDash is using 63mb (based on Chrome tab memory).

 ## Warning!